karatelabs/karate/README.md

 ```cucumber
 When method post
 ```
 It is worth internalizing that during test-execution, it is upon the `method` keyword that the actual HTTP request is issued.
-Which suggests that the step should be in the `When` form, for e.g.: `When method post`.
+Which suggests that the step should be in the `When` form, for example: `When method post`.
 And steps that follow should logically be in the `Then` form.

-For example:
 ```cucumber
 When method get
 # the step that immediately follows the above would typically be: